 Drowning is a leading cause of death for children and near-drowning can result in lengthy hospital stays and can have life-long effects such as brain damage.
-Between 2001/02-2010/11, there were approximately 175 near-drowning cases per year in BC that resulted in hospitalization and annually, there are some 55 drowning deaths in the province.
+On average in BC, there are 41 near-drowning cases that resulted in an acute hospitalization and 53 drowning deaths per year.

 Quick Facts & Stats